 It's best to check your area's guidelines and permit rules, but here’s a good rule of thumb: if you aren’t digging up concrete or messing with pipes that exceed 5 feet, you're free to consider unlicensed work.
 Beyond that, you should either hire a licensed professional or become one.

-If you're looking to become a licensed plumber and don't know where to start, keep reading the article below or book a start-up consultation with a licensing specialist to learn more about your next steps to secure your plumbing career!
+Keep reading if you're looking to become a licensed plumber and don't know where to start, or book a start-up consultation with a licensing specialist by clicking the button below to learn more about your next steps to secure your plumbing career!

 What Are The Dangers of Carrying Out Plumbing Work Without a License?